 20. AUASB Standards will be developed, issued and maintained in accordance with the processes outlined in Section VIII of this document.
-For AUASB Guidance Statements and AUASB framework pronouncements, refer to Section IX.
+The process for developing AUASB Guidance Statements and AUASB framework pronouncements are described in Section IX.

 Non-Authoritative Materials